 The Students’ Association runs plenty of social activities to help you upskill your languages and indulge your love of literatures.

 As well as over 280 societies - including many devoted to literatures, languages and cultures from around the globe - its award-winning Tandem programme runs regular Language Cafés, Speed Lingua evenings, language partner exchanges, and themed events throughout the year.

 Co-ordinated by PublishED, 'The Inkwell' showcases prose, poetry, drama and artwork by Edinburgh students, and Bedlam Theatre - which is entirely student-led - puts on around 40 shows a year.

 Within the School of Literatures, Languages and Cultures (LLC), Peer Support groups are great for building community, sharing tips and advice between year groups, and practicing conversational skills.
 LitPALS (English Literature) is one of the largest, and Japanese Peer Support has been voted best in the University.

-Many of our subjects stage an annual play, sometimes in association with theatre societies, and we’ve got an online creative writing magazine for students in European Languages and Cultures, BABBLE, which was started with a Student Experience Grant and is now on its fifth issue.
+Many of our subjects stage an annual play, sometimes in association with theatre societies, and we’ve got an online creative writing magazine for students in European Languages and Cultures, BABBLE, which was started with a Student Experience Grant and is now on its sixth issue.